apache/jena-site/source/documentation/extras/querybuilder/__index.md

 In addition to making it easier to build valid queries the QueryBuilder has a clone method.
 Using this a developer can create as "Template" query and add to it as necessary.

-for example using the above query as the "template" the this code:
+For example using the above query as the "template" with this code:

     SelectBuilder sb2 = sb.clone();